telerik/xaml-docs/installation-and-deployment/installing-telerik-ui-on-your-computer/installation-installing-from-nuget.md

 ## Installing Latest Internal Build NuGet Packages

-You can install and test the Latest Internal Build (LIB) dlls provided on weekly basis, via the Nuget Package Manager.
+You can install and test the Latest Internal Build (LIB) dlls provided on a weekly basis, via the Nuget Package Manager.
 You can see how to set up the nugets in a local nuget source (package source) in the [Installing Silverlight Controls Package](#installing-silverlight-controls-package) section of this article.

 > The LIB nugets are __available only as .nupkg files__ that can be downloaded from your telerik.com account.
 This means that you will need to create a local package source and copy the files there.
 You cannot download LIB dlls via the online telerik nuget server (https://nuget.telerik.com/nuget) because they are not available there.

 When you set up the package source and place the nuget files there, you can find them in the Nuget Package Manager.
 To see the LIB packages you will need also to check the __Include prerelease__ option.
-The LIB packges has the __-hotfix__ postfix in the version field.
+The LIB packages have the __-hotfix__ postfix in the version field.

 ![](images/Common_InstallingFromNuGet_10_sl.png)